unepwcmc/live_maps/README.md

 # Installation

 Live Maps is a pretty standard Rails application, backed by a Postgres database, with the [paperclip](https://github.com/thoughtbot/paperclip) gem to manage attachments.
-To run Ocean Data Viewer, make sure to have [ImageMagick](https://github.com/thoughtbot/paperclip#image-processor) installed, and then proceed with the usual commands:
+To run Live Maps, make sure to have [ImageMagick](https://github.com/thoughtbot/paperclip#image-processor) installed, and then proceed with the usual commands:
 ```
 $ git clone https://github.com/unepwcmc/live_maps.git live_maps
 $ cd live_maps